Too Many Facebook Apps? Why You Should Remove Them and How to Do It

 Limiting and Revoking Facebook App Permissions Can Keep Your Data Safe

-How many companies have access to your Facebook info?
+Have you thought about how many companies have access to your Facebook info?
 The higher the number, the more vulnerable you are.

 The data the apps collect can be used for marketing purposes, leading to more spam.
 If the company behind the app is not reliable, your private information can be used for even more nefarious purposes like harassing your friends or making you more vulnerable to hackers.
-And you can even make your friends vulnerable by giving access to your friends' list.
+And you can make your friends vulnerable by giving away access to your friends' list.

-How much information each app collects will vary from company to company.
+How much information each app collects varies from company to company.
 To enter a giveaway, for example, you might be asked to give the app access to your profile information, your location, the ability to post updates on your wall, access to your list of friends, and more.
 Some of this information is necessary for the app to do its job, but sometimes, companies ask for more permissions than they actually need.

 1. Open Your Facebook Privacy Settings